Somatic Intelligence

 The Prefrontal Cortex and Somatic Intelligence

-Daniel J. Siegel, MD, a clinical professor of psychiatry at the University of California–Los Angeles School of Medicine, explains the importance of the prefrontal cortex in this organization.
-He wrote, “the prefrontal cortex integrates social, somatic, brainstem, limbic, and cortical systems all into one functional whole.
-This integrative mechanism enables us to function in harmony in our bodies and in our social worlds” (2012, Kindle location 710).
+Daniel J. Siegel, MD, a clinical professor of psychiatry at the University of Californiaโ€“Los Angeles School of Medicine, explains the importance of the prefrontal cortex in this organization.
+He wrote, “โ€‹The prefrontal cortex integrates social, somatic, brainstem, limbic, and cortical systems all into one functional whole.
+This integrative mechanism enables us to function in harmony in our bodies and in our social worlds” (Siegel, 2012).โ€‹

-Linda Graham, marriage and family therapist, mindfulness teacher, and expert on the neuroscience of human relationships, points to a well-functioning prefrontal cortex as the CEO of resilience, providing the emotional regulating ability to process emotional sieges from worry, fear, and panic in our nervous systems.
-She writes, “once you can use the somatic intelligence of your prefrontal cortex to manage your body’s automatic reactivity to danger or threat and reliably maintain an inner equilibrium, you can act in the world with skill and conscious response-ability.
-You can carry on” (2013, p 193).
+“Once you can use the somatic intelligence of your prefrontal cortex to manage your bodyโ€™s automatic reactivity to danger or threat and reliably maintain an inner equilibrium, you can act in the world with skill and conscious response-ability.
+You can carry on” (Graham, 2013, p 193).

 Language and Somatic Intelligence

 Our language centers help define somatic experience.
-This process is known as emotion differentiation.
+This processย is known as emotion differentiation.
 Importantly, the more granular our explanation, the greater the handle we give to the experience to harness the energy and direct it towards our goals and aspirations.

 Importantly, without delving to deep into brain science, emotion influences everything we do.
 Basically, we mark encoded memories with importance by associated emotions.
 Secondly, underlying emotions stimulates logical reasoning, giving one thought precedence over another.
+If emotion is such a fundamental source of energy for life, it stands to reason that bringing some of these processes into awareness is beneficial.

 Biological and Psychological Obstacles to Somatic Intelligence

+While somatic intelligence is a skill, there are several obstacles to enhancing our ability to experience emotion.
+Above all, early life trauma interferes with a person’s ability to connect with emotion.
+Emotional detaching is a psychological defense often employed to survive these harsh environments.
 In addition, there are also biological causes, such as alexithymia, that lead to an inability to experience emotion.
 In these situations, lack of somatic intelligence is not because we don’t have the skill but because we don’t have the ability.
 However, therapy sometimes can help in these situations.

 Fundamental Life Energy

-”When we work through the body we engage with the fundamental life energy that animates and shapes who we are.
-When we connect with this core energy we contact a vast reservoir of wisdom, compassion, and intelligence that we’ve neglected” (2014).
+When we work through the body, we engage with the fundamental life energy that animates and shapes who we are.
+This connection to our core energy allows us to tap into a vast reservoir of wisdom, compassion, and intelligence that is often overlooked in our fast-paced lives (Strozzi-Heckler, 2014).

-Bessel van der Kolk, MD., a professor of psychiatry at Boston University School of Medicine and director of the National Complex Trauma Treatment Network, warns that “the price for ignoring or distorting the body’s messages is being unable to detect what is truly dangerous or harmful for you and, just as bad, what is safe or nourishing.”
-Kolk continues, “if you have a comfortable connection with your inner sensations—if you can trust them to give you accurate information—you will feel in charge of your body, your feelings, and your self” (2015, Kindle location 1,833).
-Basically, we need a healthy relationship with our inner somatic experience.
+Bessel van der Kolk, M.D., a professor of psychiatry at Boston University School of Medicine and director of the National Complex Trauma Treatment Network, warns about the consequences of neglecting these bodily messages.
+He emphasizes that, “The price for ignoring or distorting the bodyโ€™s messages is being unable to detect what is truly dangerous or harmful for you and, just as bad, what is safe or nourishing” (van der Kolk, 2015).

 Resources: